tshepang/blog-movies/content/movies/The Bang-Bang Club (2010).rst

 Comments on articles tend to be bad, and if you are lucky, just decent.
 They are seldom outstanding though, as seen of `these ones`_ which are critical of the article they respond to.
-Basically what's happening is that the critic does offer a decent review, summrasising the story nicely, but then resorts to unjustified criticism.
+Basically what's happening is that the critic does offer a decent review, summarizing the story nicely, but then resorts to unjustified criticism.
 That is sad, especially because I found the movie quite good.
 Read them (the comments), for they are better reviews than mine.